kuiperzone/PupNet-Deploy/README.md

     dotnet tool update -g KuiperZone.PupNet

-The "PupNet tool" targets .NET8 and 9, but this does not restrict the dotnet version of your own projects.
+The "PupNet tool" targets .NET8, but this does not restrict the dotnet version of your own projects.

 <a id="appimage-on-linux"></a>